 We are thrilled to announce the launch of “Our First Home” campaign and purchase of a 17,965 square foot property in Chicago’s Lincoln Avenue North Arts District (LANA).
 This will establish the first permanent home in our history!

 American Blues Theater’s productions explore the lives of everyday people who inhabit the working neighborhoods of America.
-Its new venue, designed by Morris Architects Planners, fully embraces this ethos.
+Its new venue, designed by Morris Architects Planners with general contracting by Lo Destro Construction led by Project Executive Nick Santarelli, fully embraces this ethos.
 Formerly the site of a Mobil gas station, Walgreens, and Dollar General, the building will be repurposed to establish a cultural institution that is accessible to all.

-Alderperson Andre Vasquez comments, “It is an absolute honor and dream to welcome such a landmark institution to the 40th Ward.
+Alderperson Andre Vasquez comments, “It is an absolute honor and dream to welcome such a landmark institution to Ward 40.
 I had a clear vision of creating a Lincoln Avenue North Arts District, but I could never have imagined that we’d be blessed by having American Blues Theater as a crown jewel.
-It would be impossible to overstate the importance of such a beautiful entertainment experience to the business district for the whole city, here in the 40th Ward!”
+It would be impossible to overstate the importance of such a beautiful entertainment experience to the business district for the whole city, here in the Ward 40!”

 It will serve a community comprised of many cultural backgrounds and complement the area’s local restaurants, schools, and the Budlong Woods Public Library.
 Whiteside adds, “For over three decades, we’ve been working towards this dream.
 Through community support and the dedication of all our artists and staff over the years, we are able to make this dream a reality now.”